Working in Ireland after living abroad

 Introduction

 If you are returning to Ireland after living abroad, or if you have never worked in Ireland, you need to know how employment in Ireland works.
-This page includes information on your employment rights, where to look for a job, income tax and childcare in Ireland.
+This page has information on your employment rights, where to look for a job, income tax and childcare in Ireland.

 If you are coming home with non-EEA family members, and they want to work in Ireland, they must have permission to work.